 Authors should be aware that an individual line of poetry that exceeds 60 characters in length cannot be printed as a single line when published.

-By agreeing to allow their works to be published in The Awakenings Review, writers whose work is accepted agree to allow The AR to publish a brief biography of them in the print copy of The AR, and to permit The AR to publish their names and titles of their works on The Awakenings Project web site.
+By agreeing to allow their work to be published in The AR, writers whose work is accepted agree to allow The AR to publish a brief biography of them in the print copy of The AR, and to permit The AR to publish their names and titles of their works on The Awakenings Project web site.
 With the author's permission, the work itself may also be published on The Awakenings Project web site.
 The Awakenings Project will take measures to protect writers' names from access by Internet “web crawlers” to ensure, to the best of its ability, the writer’s privacy.
 Access to information published on The Awakenings Project site cannot, however, be guaranteed to be inaccessible to all web crawlers.